OdyAsh/odyash-dev.to/docs/update-dev-to-git-json-upon-save.md

 ### What It Does

-When you save a markdown file in the `blog-posts` directory, the system automatically updates the corresponding entry in `dev-to-git.json` to point to the new location.
+When you save a markdown file in the `the-blog-posts` directory, the system automatically updates the corresponding entry in `dev-to-git.json` to point to the new location.

 ### When It Runs

 The path synchronization happens:
-1. **Automatically** when you save any markdown file in the `blog-posts` directory
+1. **Automatically** when you save any markdown file in the `the-blog-posts` directory
 2. **Automatically** when you open the workspace (VS Code)
 3. **Manually** when you run the task "Sync File Paths With dev-to-git.json" from VS Code's Command Palette